 By the way, It’s FINE to feel like you’re not ready for something.
 That’s totally OK and I hope you don’t do something you’re not ready for.

-This progressing into connecting deeply with all parts of yourself and your lover is a gradual process, and what you want to look for is that you don’t make each other wrong if one wants to do something dirty and the other doesn’t.
+This progressing into connecting deeply with all parts of yourself and your lover is a gradual process.
+What you want to look for is that you don’t make each other wrong if one wants to do something dirty and the other doesn’t.

 In order to do that, you have to volunteer yourself to be responsible for each other’s feelings, especially fear.
 Because ultimately a healthy relationship requires both individuals to participate fully.
 And one person’s fear is going to cripple that process.